lizzy-0323/oasisdb/readme.md

 English | [简体中文](readmd-CN.md)

-OasisDB is a vector database, it is simple and very easy to use.
-It support single mode deployment and RESTful api, can enable your application to vector search.
+OasisDB is a high-performance vector database designed for simplicity and ease of use.
+It enables efficient vector similarity search for your applications through both standalone deployment and RESTful API interfaces.

 ## Features